-There are several insecticidal lotions which can successfully treat scabies.
-These include 25% benzyl benzoate lotion used daily for three days; 5% permethrin cream left on for 8-10 hours; 0.5% aqueous malathion lotion left on for 24 hours.
+Permethrin 5% insecticidal lotion is the standard treatment which can successfully treat scabies.
+The lotion is left on for 8-12 hours.
 Apply lotion to a clean body, from the chin downwards, and leave overnight for at least 8 hours, before thoroughly washing off in the morning.
 Hot wash all clothes, bedding, and towels used by the infected person in the two days prior to treatment.
 Dry in a hot drier.
 In some people a second treatment may be required 7-10 days after the first.

 Cimicidae or “bed bugs” as we commonly know them, are small wingless insects that sustain themselves by feeding on the blood of warm-blooded animals… including humans!
 At only a quarter of an inch long when fully grown, and with no wings with which to fly, bed bugs still manage to make a real nuisance of themselves if they make it into your home.
 These are the archetypal super bug, with the ability to live for 500 days without food!